mihaelasandrea/second-chance-web/README.md

 -   Friends and family members were asked to review the website to point out any bugs and/or user experience issues.
 -   404 page not found was tested while trying to fix other issues, it just popped up and the go back home link worked just fine.
 -   No errors in the console while working on different webpages.
+-   For mobile responsiveness, the text and icons font-size in the cards and card-panels forms was reduced in the media query accordingly and also the modal width and height.
 ## Fixed Bugs
 -   When trying to delete the account, the user gets the notification that the account is deleted but the account remains logged in.
     -   The problem was fixed by removing user's session cookies by adding 'session.pop("user")' and redirect user to login page.